apache/accumulo-access/SPECIFICATION.md

  * The symbol `|` in an access expression represents [logical disjunction][5] which is represented in a boolean algebra as `∨`.

-When evaluating an access expression set existence checks are done against a subjects set of authorizations.
+When evaluating an access expression set existence checks are done against an entities set of authorizations.
 The following is an algorithm for evaluation an access expression.

- 1. For each access-token in an access expression check if it exists in the subjects set of authorizations.
+ 1. For each access-token in an access expression check if it exists in the entities set of authorizations.
 Replace the access-token with `true` if it exists in the set and `false` otherwise.
- 2. Evaluate the expression using boolean algebra and only if its true can the subject access the data labeled with the access expression.
+ 2. Evaluate the expression using boolean algebra and only if its true can the entity access the data labeled with the access expression.

-The following is an example of evaluating the access expression `RED&(BLUE|GREEN)` using boolean algebra for a subject with the authorization set `{RED,GREEN}`.
+The following is an example of evaluating the access expression `RED&(BLUE|GREEN)` using boolean algebra for an entity with the authorization set `{RED,GREEN}`.
 In the example below `RED ∈ {RED,GREEN}` translates to does `RED` exist in the set `{RED,GREEN}` which it does, so it is true.

  1. RED ∈ {RED,GREEN} ∧ ( BLUE ∈ {RED,GREEN} ∨ GREEN ∈ {RED,GREEN} )
  2. true  ∧ ( false ∨ true )

-Since `true  ∧ ( false ∨ true )` is true then the subject with authorizations `{RED,GREEN}` can access data labeled with the access expression `RED&(BLUE|GREEN)`.
-The access expression `(RED&BLUE)|(GREEN&PINK)` is an example of an access expression that is false for a subject with authorizations `{RED,GREEN}` and it would look like the following using boolean algebra.
+Since `true  ∧ ( false ∨ true )` is true then the entity with authorizations `{RED,GREEN}` can access data labeled with the access expression `RED&(BLUE|GREEN)`.
+The access expression `(RED&BLUE)|(GREEN&PINK)` is an example of an access expression that is false for an entity with authorizations `{RED,GREEN}` and it would look like the following using boolean algebra.

  1. ( RED ∈ {RED,GREEN} ∧ BLUE ∈ {RED,GREEN} ) ∨ ( GREEN ∈ {RED,GREEN} ∧ PINK ∈